spinnaker/governance/cx-sig-charter-draft.md

 ### In scope

-#### Code, Binaries and Services
+#### Projects & Services

 -  In accordance with the code of conduct, establish policies, standards, and procedures for the use, [moderation], and management of all public platforms officially used by the project, including but not limited to:
   - [GitHub Management]
-  - [Mailing lists] / Google groups for the project as a whole (eg: <need community mailing list>@googlegroups.com) and for individual sigs and working groups where the Chairs have provided us ownership
   - [Slack]
   - [/spinnaker] YouTube channel
   - [Zoom]
+- Set up alerting automation for GitHub events, including new contributors, new issues, and new pull requests.
 - Work with other SIGs and interested parties in the project to execute GitHub tasks where required, see [GitHub Management] for more detail
 - Own and execute events that are targeted to the Spinnaker contributor community, including:
   - [Contributor Summit(s)]